OPM/LBPM/docs/source/userGuide/models/color/analysis/subphase.rst

 separate the connected part of the phase from the disconnected part.
 This subset operation is performed by identifying the largest connected component (based on volume) and denoting this as the connected part of that region.
-The remaining portion of the phase is lumped into a disconnecte sub-entity.
+The remaining portion of the phase is lumped into a disconnected sub-entity.
 Subphase analysis is therefore performed for the following six entities

 * ``wc`` -- connected part of phase w